 Once accepted, a contributor participates in our program for a six-month period (either January to June or July to December).
-During that time, all contributors are expected to attend 4-6 onboarding trainings and submit one article draft per month to Young Voices’ editorial team.
-After graduating from our program, Young Voices offers opportunities for select graduates to stay in our program as associate and senior contributors where they are given continued learning and professional opportunities.
+During that time, all contributors are expected to attend 3 onboarding trainings and submit one article draft per month to Young Voices’ editorial team.
+After graduating from our program, Young Voices offers opportunities for select graduates to stay in our program in a more senior position where they are given continued learning and professional opportunities.

 Do I need past experience in writing to be a Young Voices contributor?

 Not necessarily!
 As a professional development program, Young Voices welcomes applications from writers under 35 from all levels of experience.
 It is not a requirement for an applicant to have been published to apply.
-That said, one requirement of our application process is that an applicant submit some sort of writing sample; it could be an essay for class, homework assignment, personal blog post — anything!
+That said, one requirement of our application process is that an applicant submit an unpublished op-ed draft (500-800 words).
 We just want to gauge where you’re starting from and if/how we can help.

-What is Young Voices UK?
+What are Young Voices UK and Young Voices Australia?
 Can applicants based outside the United States apply?

-Young Voices UK is a recently launched cohort of the Contributor Program focused on students and young professionals in the United Kingdom.
-Accepted UK Contributors participate in the onboarding trainings like everyone else but will have their articles pitched by our Programs Associate Jason Reed, who is based in the UK.
-Specific questions about our UK cohort can be directed to him via email at firstname.lastname@example.org.
+Young Voices UK is a recently launched cohorts of the Contributor Program focused on students and young professionals in the United Kingdom and Australia.
+Accepted UK and Australia Contributors participate in the onboarding trainings like everyone else but will have their articles pitched by staff based in the relevant country.

 Applicants from anywhere in the world are also welcome to apply to the Contributor Program.
-However, it is important to note that Young Voices is a US and UK-based operation, so our strongest media partners are American outlets.
-Thus, a non-American/British applicants should have a strong interest in writing about policy areas and getting published in the US or UK.
-For those with little knowledge or interested in the US or UK, we encourage you to look for other opportunities outside of Young Voices such as Students For Liberty’s Speak Freely and African Liberty projects.
+However, it is important to note that Young Voices is a US, UK and Australia-based operation, so our strongest media partners are outlets.
+Thus, a non-American/British/Australian applicant should have a strong interest in writing about policy areas and getting published in the US, UK or Australia.
+For those with little knowledge or interested in those countries, we encourage you to look for other opportunities outside of Young Voices such as Students For Liberty’s Speak Freely and African Liberty projects.

 How can Young Voices get me on TV?